Who am I ?

 - Nicolas Prothais is an animator at Disney.
 His knowledge and skills have been very helpful for the writing of this book.

-- Benjamin Legros, Philippe Llerena and all the Mercenaries for creating the best Render Engine I have ever used : Guerilla Render.
+- Benjamin Legros and Philippe Llerena from Mercenaries for creating the best Render Engine I have ever used: Guerilla Render.

 - Jonathan W. Rodegher for reading the book, correcting mistakes and helping me on chapters 5 and 10 about layering and compositing.
-His help has been essential.
+His help has been much appreciated.

 - Tristan Le Granché for pointing out many mistakes and improving the book overall.
 His requirement level was very motivating.